Environment

 Advanced: the commitment to active disclosure and advanced, world-class activities

-Under the TEAMS concept, each strategic business unit (SBU) and facility in the Group prepares and adopts an EMS using methodologies employed by ISO 14001.
+Under the TEAMS concept, each Group strategic business unit (SBU) and facility prepares and adopts an EMS using ISO 14001 methodologies.
 Environmental activities are then improved through the use of the plan-do-check-act (PDCA) cycle at three levels: individual facilities, SBUs, and globally.

-To support TEAMS activities, the Group is also working to provide and consolidate shared global information systems, for use in improvements through the Group’s PDCA cycle by analyzing each SBUs’ environmental activities and data.
-It is reinforcing various infrastructure and human resource development to ensure environmental management at SBUs and business locations.
+To support TEAMS activities, the Group is also working to provide and consolidate shared global information systems, for use in improvements across the Group’s PDCA cycle based on analysis of each SBU’s environmental activities and data.
+It reinforces various infrastructure and human resource developments to ensure environmental management at SBUs and business locations.

-For example, all non-production sites including distribution centers and retail shops conduct environmental self-assessments, grading each location’s environmental management with one of three levels (I, II, or III), which are used for further improvement using the PDCA cycle.
+For example, all non-production sites, including distribution centers and retail shops, conduct environmental self-assessments, grading each location’s environmental management against one of three levels (I, II, or III), with the information used for further improvement using the PDCA cycle.

-Also, the Group holds conferences for environmental managers to enhance environmental education and cooperation across the entire Group.
-The trainings include on-site lectures and group discussions aimed at enhancing the capabilities of environmental managers and strengthening regional cooperation.
+In addition, the Group holds conferences for environmental managers to enhance environmental education and cooperation across the entire Group.
+The training includes on-site lectures and group discussions aimed at enhancing the capabilities of environmental managers and strengthening regional cooperation.

 Bridgestone Environmental Management Policy